Aligning Large Language Models with Representation Editing: A Control Perspective: Further Analysis

 \subsection{Comparison with Training-time Alignment}

 In the previous section, we compared \ours with test-time alignment methods that do not require extensive computing resources.
 This feature is crucial when we need the model to quickly adapt to different requirements, as it only involves training a simple value network with just two or three layers.
-In this subsection, we further compare \ours with fine-tuning based approaches. \Cref{fig:ppo} shows the comparison between \ours, Proximal Policy Optimization (PPO), and Direct Preference Optimization (DPO)~\cite{rafailov2023direct}.
-All the models use \texttt{Vicuna-7B} as the base model.
-The training details for PPO and DPO are provided in \ref{appendix:details}.
-We observe that \ours achieves a higher \texttt{GPT-4} win rate and average reward compared to both PPO and DPO.
-Furthermore, \ours also outperforms these methods in terms of diversity and coherence.
-Overall, the results indicate that our approach is a competitive alternative to fine-tuning methods.
+In this subsection, we further compare \ours with fine-tuning based approaches with LoRA~\cite{hu2021lora}. \Cref{fig:ppo} shows the comparison between \ours, Proximal Policy Optimization (PPO), and Direct Preference Optimization (DPO)~\cite{rafailov2023direct}.
+All the models use \texttt{Vicuna-7B} as the base model and we test them on \texttt{HH-RLHF}.
+The training details for LoRa-based PPO and DPO are provided in \ref{appendix:details}.
+Overall, the results indicate that our approach is a competitive alternative to LoRa-based fine-tuning methods.
+Similar findings have also been reported in the controlled decoding literature~\cite{khanov2024alignment}.
+Overall, for users prioritizing real-time inference, amortizing computation during the training process remains preferable.
+However, for those without resources for fine-tuning, test-time alignment is a more practical choice, as it easily adapts to different alignment objectives, albeit with increased inference time.